gd-programming/gd.docs-v2/docs/reference/secrets.md

 - Mod Secret

 **<h3><u>Common Secret</u></h3>**
-> As of Geometry Dash 2.113, there are <u>41</u> endpoints on the server which use the Common Secret.
-Below is a table of all known endpoints which use the common Secret.
+> As of Geometry Dash 2.113, there are <u>41</u> endpoints on the server which use the `Common Secret`.
+Below is a table of all known endpoints which use the Common Secret.

 <details close>
 <summary><u>Endpoints</u></summary>